Never skip your warm-up

-An actual stretch or often called “deep stretch” should be performed at the end of your workout.
+An actual stretch or often called a “deep stretch” should be performed at the end of your workout.
 If you want to learn more about stretching you’re more than welcome to read about it here: The importance of stretching.

 Ok, we’ve covered the term, so now we can take a closer look at the importance of a warm-up.
 Why is it so important?
 What exactly happens to our body in the process of warming up?
-Well, the warm-up is performed to prepare the human body for activities which will demand increased blood flow, hence higher pulse rate.
+Well, the warm-up is performed to prepare the human body for activities that will demand increased blood flow, hence a higher pulse rate.
 When we start warming up the heart rate and the blood circulation slowly increase, the joints loosen and the muscle temperature rises, which makes them more flexible.

 To prevent body temperature from getting too high our heart starts pumping the blood faster (heart rate increase) since the heat is being transferred from the muscles to your skin via blood.
 As a consequence, the skin starts producing sweat, which represents the last stage of the cooling process.
 The latter is initiated by the heated blood when it reaches a part of your brain called the hypothalamus.

 Besides the heat removal, the increased heart rate also provides our muscles with more oxygen.
-So, fresh cooler blood filled with oxygen comes into your muscles, deposits oxygen and removes the excess heat.
+So, fresh cooler blood filled with oxygen comes into your muscles, deposits oxygen, and removes the excess heat.
 Oxygen-depleted and warmer blood then leaves the muscles and goes to our skin where the heat transfer occurs as described above.

 Why should you always warm up?

 A warm-up will prepare your body for all sorts of exercises.
 Even if you’re performing workout routines from home you should never skip the warm-up.
-It will help you with better regeneration since you’ll prevent micro injuries by warming up properly.
+It will help you with better regeneration since you’ll prevent micro-injuries by warming up properly.
 You’ll also greatly reduce the chance of injuring any of your soft tissues (tendons, ligaments, muscles).